cm-3470/android_device_samsung_kminilte/README.md

 ----------

-##How To Build LineageOS Android for Samsung Galaxy S5 mini (G800F/M/Y)
+##How To Build

-LineageOS provides "How to build" instructions for some devices.
 Although this device is not officially supported, the build-steps are not that different between devices.
-Most of the information on this page also apply to this device: http://wiki.lineageos.org/w/Build_for_t0lte
+Most of the information on this "How to build" page also apply to this device: http://wiki.lineageos.org/w/Build_for_t0lte

 Requirements: